contrast-zone/fractarchy-ide/README.md

 >
 > ![](media/socmedia.png)
 >
 > Fractarchy-ORG is a hierarchical content organizer that tries to amplify the simplicity of coding in a fun and exciting direction of composing visual contents.
 This project bundles a brand new content markup language with a brand new visual interface.
->
+Using Fractarchy-ORG, we uncommonly combine coding with visual designing.

+## actual screenshots

+![](media/ssh1.png)

+![](media/ssh2.png)

+## why fractarchy-org?

-> Coders combine the heart of a playful child with the wisdom of an experienced elderly.
+Coders combine the heart of a playful child with the wisdom of an experienced elderly.
 Sure, there is a certain value in all the WYSIWYG tools around, but the most of them miss that mystical aura of having a full control at our fingertips.
 Something magical happens at the moment when a code begins to exhibit intended behavior, and capturing that valuable moment is something intended to be conveyed to users of this project.

->
-> Visual designers combine the chaotic art of creativity with the intentional art of applicability.
+Visual designers combine the chaotic art of creativity with the intentional art of applicability.
 Personal preferences may play an important role in this process, but it seems there may exist a kind of universal phenomenon worth of converging about: the symmetry.
 That is why visual interface of this project tries to resemble a coherent system of input/output duality, hoping to get closer to igniting designer artistry.
->
-> Using Fractarchy-ORG, we uncommonly combine coding with visual designing.
-Keep your intention safe in the comfort zone, but keep your heart open.
-Keep your focus on actual usability, but keep your creativity unleashed.
-Give Fractarchy-ORG a chance, and take a journey of coding visual contents using this unusual creation inspired from another world.
-You may have already heard of that world.
-It is called imagination.
-And with a little luck, that world can become awesome.

-## actual screenshots

-![](media/ssh1.png)

-![](media/ssh2.png)
+Our goal was to combine these two exciting activities, and we got Fractarchy-ORG as a result.
+We hope you'll like it.

 ## use cases